 Kathie was born February 15, 1948 in Chicago, IL to John and Ruth DeBeikus.
 Kathie grew up in Harvey, Illinois where she and her sister and best friend Linda grew up together.
 Kathie loved her older sister dearly and through the years, they enjoyed many visits together; singing, traveling, playing bingo and shopping.
 Kathie graduated from Thornton Township High School in 1966 and shortly after went on to attend Lincoln Christian College.
 In 1970, she graduated with a Sacred Music Degree specializing in the Organ.
 Kathie played the organ and the piano for her church throughout her life.

-To send flowers in memory of Kathie Thomas, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Kathie Thomas, please visit our Heartfelt Sympathies Store.

 Kathie and Jim met as teenagers in their church in Harvey, Illinois.
 They dated through high school and even attended the same college.
 Jim and Kathie were each other’s first and only loves.
 It was at Kathie’s 16th birthday party that Jim knew he would “one day marry this beautiful girl.”
 He gave her the Beatles 45’ record of the song ‘I Want To Hold Your Hand’.
 It remained their song for over 50 years.
 Kathie would call Jim anytime and anywhere she heard that song.
 They had a special bond and a special love.
 On June 20, 1970 they were married in the church where they first met.